dai-shi/proxy-memoize/README.md

 ## Project status

-The feature has been pretty stable in v1.
+It's stable and production ready.
-In v2, we added some new capabilities.
+As the technique behind it is a bit tricky with Proxy, there might still be some bugs especially with nested memoized selectors.

-Our docs and examples are not very comprehensive, and we hope to have more best practices.
+> Note: Nesting memoized selectors is theoretically less performant.

-Contributions are welcome.
+Our docs and examples are not very comprehensive, and contributions are welcome.

 ## Introduction